How to Find and Choose an Ohio Mesothelioma Lawyer

 • Vermiculite-processing plants: The Scotts Company and other plants received the raw mineral from Libby, Montana.
 Vermiculite from Libby contains tremolite asbestos.
 Processing released asbestos fibers, which posed a health hazard to workers and those nearby.

-In January 2022, a renovation of a century-old library in Cleveland Heights, Ohio, began thanks to an asbestos removal project.
+In January 2022, a renovation of a century-old library in Cleveland Heights, Ohio, began following an asbestos removal project.
 The project removed old asbestos floor tile and asbestos-containing caulking.

 Other historic buildings throughout Ohio remain contaminated with asbestos.
 The state oversees asbestos removal projects to ensure the safety of workers and residents.